Tobacco and Vapour Free Places

 There is an exception to the buffer zone restriction:

-Tobacco and vapour products can be used on an outdoor hospitality patio (e.g., patio of a bar, casino, café) that is within a buffer zone if there are no open windows, doors or active air intakes between the patio and the hospitality venue.
-For example, patrons can use vapour products on a casino’s patio as long as the doors are closed except for exiting/entering, the windows to the casino are closed and the air intake is not operating.
+· Tobacco and vapour products can be used on an outdoor hospitality patio (e.g., patio of a bar, casino, café) that is within a buffer zone if there are no open windows, doors or active air intakes between the patio and the hospitality venue.
+For example, patrons can use vapour products on a casino’s patio if the doors are closed except for exiting/entering, the windows to the casino are closed and the air intake is not operating.

 NOTE: You may live in a community/municipality that has greater restrictions on outdoor smoke/vapour product use.
 Some communities in B.C. ban use of tobacco and vapour products on hospitality patios have buffer zones that are larger than six metres or ban use of these products on outdoor spaces such as beaches or playgrounds.
 If your community has such a bylaw, it takes precedence over the provincial requirement.
 Whichever requirement is more restrictive is the requirement you must follow.
 As an example, the provincial legislation allows vapour product use on a hospitality patio.
 However, your community/municipality bans it through a bylaw.
 Therefore, the community/municipality bylaw is the one that must be followed.